learnlafayette/LEaRN-Outreach/workshops/LPSS/LPSS_teacher_training-20180203.md

 3. Click on *Chart type* then select "Line chart"
 4. Click on the *Customize* tab of the Chart editor.
-5. Expand the *Chart & axis titles* section of the Chart editor and under *Title text* enter "City Hall Ozone" and press Enter.
+5. Expand the *Chart & axis titles* section of the Chart editor and under *Title text* enter "Lafayette Middle Ozone" and press Enter.
 6. From *Type* select *Vertical axis title* and under *Title text* enter "Ozone (ppb)" and press Enter.
 7. From *Type* select *Horizontal axis title* and delete the *Title text* and press Enter.